 On May 11, 2023, the Department of Health and Human Services ("HHS") declared the end of the public health emergency ("PHE") for the COVID-19 pandemic.
-While the Company has continued to experience increased trip volume, service hours, and patient visits each year following the pandemic, structural changes in the industry as a result of the pandemic, as well as ongoing constraints on the labor market, specifically related to the strain on healthcare professionals, could continue to have an adverse impact on the Company's financial statements.
-For the NEMT segment, trip volume may have a negative impact on our transportation providers and may result in higher transportation costs as the Company adapts to this increase in demand for transportation services and to the availability of transportation providers, should any capacity constraints within our network of transportation providers arise.
-For the PCS segment, the shortage of caregivers will continue to impact the volume of service hours that can be provided while also driving increased wage rates, which limits the Company's ability to be profitable in contracts with set rates for various care services.
+While During each year following the emergence of the pandemic, the Company has continued to experience increased trip volume, service hours, and patient visits each year following visits.
+While this indicates increased demand for the pandemic, structural changes in the industry as a result Company's non-emergency medical transportation, personal care and remote patient monitoring services, ongoing impacts of the pandemic as well as ongoing constraints on and implications of the current macroeconomic environment, which is characterized by high inflation rates, high interest rates, supply chain challenges, labor market, specifically related to the strain on healthcare professionals, shortages, volatility in capital markets and growing recession risk, have had and could continue to have an adverse impact effect on the Company's our business, results of operations, and financial statements. condition.
+For the NEMT segment, increased trip volume may have a negative impact on our and utilization of non-emergency medical transportation providers and may result in higher transportation costs as services exposes the Company adapts to this cost containment risk as labor costs and trip costs are rising at a higher rate than reimbursement, which results in lower profit margins than previously reported.
+The increase in demand for transportation trip costs is driven, in part, by headwinds from the current macroeconomic environment which limit the NEMT segment's ability to provide services and at a reasonable cost to achieve historic profit margins.
+These macroeconomic trends also put pressure on the availability of transportation providers, should any capacity constraints within providers.
+Additionally, we may face staffing difficulties in our network contact centers as the recruitment of transportation providers arise. potential employees may be challenging amid the current labor environment, which could negatively impact the customer and member experience while interfacing with our contact centers and materially adversely affect our reputation and results of operations.
+For the PCS segment, the labor shortage, particularly related to availability of healthcare workers including caregivers, will continue to impact the volume of service hours that can be provided while also driving increased wage rates, which limits the Company's ability to be profitable in contracts with set rates for various care services.
 Additionally, changes in membership dynamics at the NEMT segment as a result of Medicaid redetermination and reduction in payor reimbursement rates at the PCS segment in an attempt to contain costs could limit the ability for the Company to generate revenue despite the Company's shift toward emphasizing the importance of value-based care.
 Any of these circumstances and factors could have a material adverse effect on our reputation and business and any long-term macroeconomic impacts that have arisen as a result of the pandemic could continue to change trends in the market.